 And while we're on the subject of dresses, Sarah made hers.
 By hand.
 She worked on it right up to the morning of the wedding perfecting every little bit.
 The most beautiful lace with scalloped edges with the just right sprinkling of tiny pearls here and there.
 It was marvelous!

 The rain held off for the ceremony, which was held in the front yard.
-The farm house made for such a lovely backdrop.
-I don’t know if we have ever documented a wedding ceremony with this much laughter.
-It’s as if their happiness consumed every person in attendance.
-It’s always such a delight to photograph a wedding that is happy and relaxed and more about love and emotion than rituals.
+The farm house made for such a lovely backdrop for this little celebration.
+I don't know if we have ever documented a wedding ceremony with this much laughter.
+It's as if their happiness consumed every person present.
+It's always such a delight to photograph a wedding that is happy and relaxed and more about love and emotion than rituals.

-Craft cocktails were enjoyed by the colorful guests in the chicken coop.
-The bartenders were slinging signature cocktails called The Moose and The Darby, named after Scott and Sarah’s sassy pomeranians.
-Detroit Barbeque put up some pretty amazing food to go along.
+As the rain started, craft cocktails were enjoyed by the colorful guests in the chicken coop.
+The bartenders were slinging signature cocktails called The Moose and The Darby, named after Scott and Sarah's sassy Pomeranians.

 Our favorite photo of the day, and there were SO many favorites, was our last click of the shutter.
-At the end of the night, Scott and Sarah snuck off alone for one last dance together in the barn.
+At the end of the night, Scott and Sarah snuck off alone to the barn together.
 We were thinking we were finished for the night, and as we were heading out, we saw them in such a sweet and almost overwhelmingly emotional moment.
-It was such an important time for them together, that we couldn’t interrupt.
+It was such an important time for them together, that we couldn't interrupt.
 We shot from afar, and then through a hole in the barnwood.
-Sometimes a photo is dark, or not quite tack sharp, or not quite perfect as far as a photographer’s standards go.
+Sometimes a photo is dark, or not quite tack sharp, or not quite perfect as far as a photographer's standards go.
 Sometimes that photo can be perfect because it shows perfect love.